Rose-STL-Lab/UCSD-OpenCap-Fitness-Dataset/README.md

 - Add docs using MKLdocsString
 - Create best visualization portal.
 - Integrate MOT file from https://github.com/davidpagnon/Pose2Sim_Blender/
+- Change convert (raises error when os.system is called. )
+- Main installation script to install convert and other libraries
+- Change delimiter for OpenCAP loader. make it compatible for linux and windows.
 ## Dataset

 To download the dataset use the following links: